Understanding SERP Analysis: Steps, Tools and Insights

 Refresh your content regularly to maintain visibility

-Even small changes in the search engine results page can affect your position.
+Even small changes in the results page can affect your position.
 Staying proactive allows you to adapt faster than the competition.

 At Perpetual10, we treat SERP analysis as foundational.
 It informs our content creation, identifies new keywords to target, and uncovers where we’re likely to see a return on effort.